buckster123/PNE19S_Pi_5/README.md

 ### Initialization

 Invoke with "init." or similar.
 System reports status.
+Or just say hi...lol!

 ### Interacting with PNE-20S